Bootstrap-Based Inference for Cube Root Asymptotics: Introduction

-As does the standard nonparametric bootstrap, the method proposed herein employs bootstrap samples of size $n$ from the empirical distribution function.
-But unlike the nonparametric bootstrap, which is inconsistent in general \citep[e.g.,][]{Abrevaya-Huang_2005_ECMA,Leger-MacGibbon_2006_CJS} , our method offers a consistent distributional approximation for $\sqrt[3] {n}$-consistent estimators and therefore has the advantage that it can be used to construct asymptotically valid inference procedures.
-Consistency is achieved by altering the shape of the criterion function defining the estimator whose distribution we seek to approximate: heuristically, the method is designed to ensure that the bootstrap version of a certain empirical process has a mean which resembles the large sample version of its population counterpart.
-The latter is quadratic in the problems we study and known up to the value of a certain matrix.
+As does the familiar nonparametric bootstrap, the method proposed herein employs bootstrap samples of size $n$ from the empirical distribution function.
+But unlike the nonparametric bootstrap, which is inconsistent, our method offers a consistent distributional approximation for estimators exhibiting cube root asymptotics.
+Consistency is achieved by altering the shape of the criterion function defining the estimator whose distribution we seek to approximate.
+Heuristically, the method is designed to ensure that the bootstrap version of a certain empirical process has a mean resembling the large sample version of its population counterpart.
+The latter is quadratic in the problems we study, and known up to the value of a certain matrix.
 As a consequence, the only ingredient needed to implement the proposed \textquotedblleft reshapement\textquotedblright\ of the objective function is a consistent estimator of the unknown matrix entering the quadratic mean of the empirical process.
 Such estimators turn out to be generically available and easy to compute.

+This paper is not the first to propose a consistent resampling-based distributional approximation for cube-root-type estimators.
+For canonical cube root asymptotic problems, the best known consistent alternative to the nonparametric bootstrap is probably subsampling \citep{Politis-Romano_1994_AoS} , whose applicability was pointed out by \cite{Delgado-RodriguezPoo-Wolf_2001_EL}.
+Related applicable methods are the $m$ out of $n$ bootstrap \citep{Bickel-Gotze-vanZwet_1997_SSinica} , whose applicability was discussed and extended by \cite{Lee-Pun_2006_JASA} and \cite{Lee-Yang_2020_AoS}, the rescaled bootstrap \citep{Duembgen_1993_PTRF} , and the numerical bootstrap \citep{Hong-Li_2020_AoS} .
+In addition, case-specific (smooth or non-standard) bootstrap methods have been proposed for leading examples such as monotone density estimation \citep{Kosorok_2008_BookCh,Sen-Banerjee-Woodroofe_2010_AoS} , maximum score estimation \citep{Patra-Seijo-Sen_2018_JoE} , and the current status model \citep{Groeneboom-Hendrickx_2018_AoS} .
+For the more generic cube-root-type estimators analyzed in \cite{Seo-Otsu_2018_AoS}, subsampling appears to be the only method available, and indeed the authors discuss in their concluding remarks the need for (and importance of) developing resampling methods based on the standard nonparametric bootstrap.
+Our paper appears to be the first to provide one such method.